Calivy/ChatBot/README.md

 ---

 ### Prompt 4 — Model update after deprecation
 > *"I got API Error: model_decommissioned — llama3-8b-8192 is no longer supported.
-Which model should I use?"*
+From what I've gathered the model is not in use, which model can you recommend I use?"*

 **AI Response Summary:**
 Claude identified `llama-3.3-70b-versatile` as the best replacement — it's the direct successor for general text-to-text tasks, still free on Groq, and more capable than the old 8B model.
 It updated the model string in `script.js` and added a comment explaining the deprecation.

 **Evaluation:** ⭐⭐⭐⭐⭐ — One-line fix.
 Knowing which model to pick from the list saved research time.

----

-### Prompt 5 — Separating files & documentation
-> *"Can you separate the code into its respective files (HTML, CSS, JS) and write a full README?"*

-**AI Response Summary:**
-Claude split the single-file chatbot into `index.html`, `style.css`, and `script.js` with full inline comments, then generated this README covering all required sections.

-**Evaluation:** ⭐⭐⭐⭐⭐ — Saved hours of work.

 ---